Despite the fact that the Honduras' President was removed by court order, Obama is not happy.

 President Barack Obama says the weekend ouster of Honduran leader Manuel Zelaya was a "not legal" coup and that he remains the country's president.

-Oval Office on Monday after meetings with Colombian President Alvaro Uribe.
+Obama spoke to reporters in the Oval Office on Monday after meetings with Colombian President Alvaro Uribe.
 Obama said he wanted to be very clear that President Zelaya is the democratically elected president.

-Obama pledged the U.S. to "stand on the side of democracy" and to work with other nations and international entities to resolve the matter peacefully
+Obama pledged the U.S. to "stand on the side of democracy" and to work with other nations and international entities to resolve the matter peacefully.

 That's fairly strong language: "not legal."